henrikglass/shaq/README.md

 * GNU Parallel (only necessary for build process)
 * GLFW3

-*Note: Shaq assumes support for OpenGL 4.5.
-If your machine does not support OpenGL 4.5 you may experience odd behaviors.
-I intend to fix this in the future, somehow.
-If you really need to run Shaq on a machine without OpenGL 4.5 support, it shouldn't be too difficult to manually patch the code, starting with the code inside `renderer.c`.*

 # Usage
 At the core of Shaq is the \*.ini project file.
 In this file, you declare to Shaq what shaders to use, what their respective inputs (uniform variables) are, and which values are assigned to the inputs.